RUB-NDS/WS-Attacker/README.md

 The first option to obtain a WS-Attacker jar file is from the sourceforge website: https://sourceforge.net/projects/ws-attacker/files/

 The second option is to build it directly from the Github sources.
 For this purpose, you need:
-- Java 7 or higher
+- Java 7 or 8
-- Java 11+ requires an updated POM due to removed javax.xml.bind package
 - maven
 - git

+Hint: With Java 9+ it will not work at runtime due to removed class loader URLClassLoader()

 You procede as follows.
 You first need to clone WS-Attacker sources (you can of course also download a ZIP file):